Editor’s Note: This post was originally published in July 2022 and has been updated to include additional insights and improved clarity.

 Investing in stocks is one of the essential parts of building wealth over time.
-The primary key to wealth building is diversification, so you wouldn’t want to risk all your money on just a few investments!
+Diversification is the primary key to wealth building (we’ll discuss later in this post), so you wouldn’t want to risk all your money on just a few investments!
 Allow this post to be a tool to help you invest in stocks efficiently and intelligently.

 What is a Stock?

 “A stock (or equity) is a share of ownership in a company.
 It represents a portion of the company’s assets.
 Companies issue stocks when they raise capital by selling new shares of stock to investors.
 Investors purchase those shares, hoping the company’s value will rise.
-If the company does well, then the price of its stock rises, and vice versa.”
+If the company does well, its stock price rises, and vice versa.”

-I have been an active participant in the stock market for eight years, and I must tell you that money has been made.
-I’m not saying I’ve made millions, but I have seen a solid return over eight years of regular contributions.
-It doesn’t take much to get started because I didn’t have much.
-So it is simple as well; let’s get into it!
+I have actively participated in the stock market for over 10 years, and I must tell you that money has been made.
+I’m not saying I’ve made millions, but I have seen a solid return through regular contributions.
+It doesn’t take much to get started, and since I didn’t have much, it is also simple.
+Let’s get into it!

 What Are The Risk Of Stocks

-Firstly, let’s note we all have varying levels of risk, and the number of stocks we would hold would greatly depend on what stage you are in your life.
+Firstly, let’s note that we all have varying levels of risk, and the number of stocks we hold dramatically depends on our stage of life.
 For example, a portfolio with only stocks for people in their 20s may sound reasonable since they have more time ahead.
 Still, a portfolio such as this for an individual in their 80s would display ATROCIOUS!

-A young person fresh out of high school, or college, has a more significant time horizon (the amount of time until retirement) to deal with the ups and downs of the market.
+A young person fresh out of high school or college has a longer time horizon (the time until retirement) to deal with the market’s ups and downs.
 As such, they would most likely not need to live on these funds at this point.
-That said, a retiree shouldn’t put their near fragile heart at risk from seeing a possible 30% drop in their stock value overnight!
+That said, a retiree shouldn’t put their near-fragile heart at risk from seeing a possible 30% drop in their stock value overnight!

 Why should you Invest in Stocks?